vickyscowcroft/bayesian_pl_fitting/README.md

   * Change initial PLs
     - Marconi?
 Want to use consistent set of PL/PLZs
     - Could also consider Neeley update for Spitzer
-  * Different priors on stellar distribution - see Astradma
+  * Different priors on stellar distribution - see Astraatmadja & Bailer-Jones papers

 DONE: